The Royal Tunbridge Wells Croquet Club is situated in Calverley Grounds, central Tunbridge Wells. It has three lawns and a smallish clubhouse.

 The nearest train station is Tunbridge Wells which is about a 5 minutes walk away - four trains an hour from London and two from Hastings.
 From the station exit on Platform 2, cross the road, walk up the short road opposite (slightly to the left), through the entrance into the park (Calverley Grounds) and then on up the hill on the path to the left.
 At the top (at the end of the basketball court) turn right and you'll see the Croquet Club about 50 metres straight ahead.

-Rail travel from the Brighton/Shoreham areas takes about 2-2.5 hours, since the line through Tunbridge Wells is on a North-West/South-East alignment and so doesn't connect well with the South Coast trains through Brighton.
+Rail travel from the Brighton/Shoreham areas takes about 2-2.5 hours (via Hastings or London!), since the line through Tunbridge Wells is on a North-West/South-East alignment and so doesn't connect well with the South Coast trains through Brighton.
+Cost is about £27 return from Southwick.

-There is a bus service (the 29) from the centre of Brighton which takes about 1.5 hours, passing through the town of Lewes.
+There is a bus service (the 29) from the centre of Brighton which takes nearly 2 hours, passing through the town of Lewes.
+The timetable is here.

-Given these public transport options we think it's likely that almost all participants who need to be here will travel by car.
+Given these public transport options we think it's likely that almost all participants who need to play at Tunbridge Wells will travel by car.

 Phone: we don't have a landline at the club, but we're expecting to have a dedicated mobile phone during the Championship.